Background pattern

 • Abnormal thoughts and/or loss of sense of reality

-• Severe allergic reactions, which cause swelling of the face, throat, hands, feet, ankles, or lower legs
+• Severe allergic reactions, which can cause swelling of the face, throat, hands, feet, ankles, or lower legs

 • Fainting

-• Abnormal, involuntary movements (dyskinesia)
+• Abnormal involuntary movements (dyskinesia)

 Frequency not known: cannot be estimated from available data

-• Abnormally fast heart rate (ventricular tachyarrhythmia)
+• Abnormally fast heartbeat (ventricular tachyarrhythmia)

 • Seizures.